openebs-archive/api/design/cstor/v1/pool_expansion_by_expanding_disk.md

 	cstor-pool-mgmt will iterate over all the BlockDevices that exists in CStorPoolInstance resource and verify whether the corresponding BlockDevice/raid group is part of the pool.
 If that BlockDevice/raid group is not part of the pool then pool expansion will be triggered on newly added BlockDevice/raid group.

-- BlockDevice Replacement In Pool: cstor-pool manager will iterate over all the BlockDevices present in CstorPoolInstance and verifies the requested BlockDevice replacement request (we are maintaining annotation called openebs.io/predecessor: <replaced_blockdevice_name> on the claim of that blockdevice).
-If requested BlockDevice is valid for replacement then the pool managet will perform BlockDevice replacement operation on the pool.
+- BlockDevice Replacement In Pool: cstor-pool manager will iterate over all the BlockDevices present in CstorPoolInstance and verifies whether the current blockdevice is for BlockDevice replacement request[How cstor-pool-mgmt can know?
+We are maintaining annotation called openebs.io/predecessor: <replaced_blockdevice_name> on the claim of that blockdevice]?
+If requested BlockDevice is valid for replacement then the pool manager will perform BlockDevice replacement operation on the pool.

 ### Proposed Implementations

 - CStor-pool Manger inbuilt CSPI controller watches for CSPI resources and tries to get the desired state via every sync operation.
-It will iterate over all the BlockDevices that exist on CStorPoolInstance resource and if BlockDevice resource capacity(considerable changes) is greater than the existing capacity of BlockDevice on CstorPoolInstanceBlockDevice then we can follow below-mentioned steps to perform the pool expansion:
+As part of reconciliation logic it will iterate over all the BlockDevices that exist on CStorPoolInstance resource if it found BlockDevice resource capacity(considerable changes) is greater than the existing capacity of BlockDevice on CstorPoolInstanceBlockDevice then we will follow below-mentioned steps to perform the [pool expansion](#Pool_Expansion_Steps).
-1. If IsBlockDeviceExpanded flag sets true then it is something like user/admin is requesting to perform pool expansion steps.
-2. If IsBlockDeviceExpanded flag sets false then NoOps will be performed.
-[What if cStor is consuming part of partitioned disk?
-User has to set IsBlockDeviceExpanded to true and other part of partitioned disk shouldn't have any FileSystem then only pool expansion will be triggered].
+- [What if cStor is consuming part of partitioned disk/entier partitioned disk?
+User has to extend the partition manualy after that NDM will update the capacity on the corresponding blockdevice CR.
+Once NDM updates the capacity on BlockDevice in next reconciliation of CSPI Pool Expansion will be triggered].
-[What if cStor is consuming entier partitioned disk?
-User has to set IsBlockDeviceExpanded to true then cstor-pool-mgmt will expand the partition and trigger pool expansion process].
+- [What if only one blockdevice got expanded in case of raid/mirror configuration?
+Pool expansion operation will be triggered but there won't be any change in size of the pool].

 Currently CstorPoolInstanceBlockDevice holds below configurations
 ```go